Saanya-Khanna/Saanya-Khanna/README.md

 # Hello, World! 👋

-Welcome to my GitHub profile!
-I'm Saanya Khanna, a budding enthusiast in the realm of Business Computer Information Systems with a keen interest in data engineering.
-Let me share a bit about my coding journey.
+Hi there!
+I'm Saanya Khanna, an aspiring Information Systems professional with a passion for data analysis, market research, and lead generation.
+Currently based in Arlington, Texas, I'm pursuing my Bachelor of Science in Information Systems at the University of Texas, Arlington.

-# About Me
+🌟 About Me
-I'm a motivated and detail-oriented student currently pursuing a degree in Business Computer Information Systems at the University of North Texas.
-My journey into the world of coding began with curiosity in High School, and since then, I've been exploring the exciting intersection of technology and business.
+My journey into the tech world began in high school, and I've since developed a keen interest in how data can drive business decisions.
+With hands-on experience in market research, data entry, and project management, I'm constantly looking to expand my technical skills and contribute to impactful projects.

-# Current Focus
+💻 Current Focus
-Currently, I'm diving into the world of data engineering with an associate-level certification.
-Although my coding experience is in its early stages, I bring a strong analytical mindset, design thinking, and a growing proficiency in Python and SQL to the table.
+Right now, I’m diving deep into data engineering and data analysis, with a particular focus on Python and SQL.
+My recent externships and internships have allowed me to apply these skills in real-world scenarios, from analyzing AI risks to managing lead generation processes.
+I’m also working towards a certification in data engineering to further solidify my technical expertise.

-# GitHub Presence
+🚀 GitHub Projects
-GitHub serves as my learning ground, where you'll find a couple of Python and SQL projects and, as my skills evolve, more contributions in data engineering.
-I believe in the power of learning in public, and my repositories are a reflection of my commitment to continuous improvement.

-# Learning and Growing
-With only a couple of projects under my belt, I'm actively pursuing opportunities to enhance my coding skills.
-Currently working on an associate-level data engineering certification, I'm excited about the possibilities that data holds and the role I can play in shaping its narrative.
+GitHub is my playground for learning and growth.
+Here, you’ll find:
+- Python scripts that explore data visualization techniques.
+- SQL projects where I integrate and analyze datasets, such as factors influencing the U.S. housing market.
+- As I continue to grow, I plan to add more projects that reflect my journey in data engineering and beyond.

+📚 Learning Journey
+I'm a firm believer in learning by doing, and GitHub reflects my commitment to continuous improvement.
+With a solid academic background and practical experience, I’m eager to tackle new challenges and explore innovative solutions in the data realm.
+My next goal is to dive deeper into data engineering and contribute to meaningful projects that make an impact.

-# Let's Connect!
+🤝 Let’s Connect!
-Thank you for stopping by!
-If you have advice, or resources, or just want to connect, I'd love to hear from you.
-Let's grow and learn together in the vast and fascinating world of data and technology.
+Thank you for visiting my profile!
+Whether you have advice, resources, or just want to chat about all things data and tech, I’m always open to connecting with like-minded individuals.
+Let’s grow and innovate together in this ever-evolving field.

-# Happy coding! 🚀
+Happy Coding! 🚀
+This version is more concise, professional, and highlights your key strengths and current focus, making your GitHub profile more appealing to potential collaborators and employers.